-Once you kick-off and develop a writing habit, you will craft your skills and become a better blogger from one day to another.
+Once you kick off and develop a writing habit, you will craft your skills and become a better blogger from one day to another.

 As in life, the best results come with time, hard work, and determination, so don’t try to find shortcuts.

-#2.
-Write with responsibility
+2. Write with responsibility

-#3.
-Write for yourself first
+3. Write for yourself first

 Express your personality and way of thinking through your writing.
-You are the first who reads that blog post, so make sure it resonates with your inner why and aligns with your beliefs and values.
+You are the first to read that blog post, so make sure it resonates with your inner why and aligns with your beliefs and values.

 “I love meeting my readers, but I am so aware that the person who writes the books that they read is the best version of me — the most hopeful, the most helpful version of me.
 In my day-to-day life, I am as confused, & stupid, & pessimistic as anybody.” https://t.co/aug6SNQdrK— Lucy Bellwood is on Tour (@LuBellWoo) June 22, 2018